Chart Color Schemes

 Donvale - Park Orchards's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Donvale-Park Orchards.
-Both young and old age cohorts saw low prevalence of common health conditions.
-The rate of private health cover was found to be exceptionally high at approximately 62% of the total population (10,470 people), compared to 65.7% across Greater Melbourne and a national average of 55.3%.
+Analysis of health metrics shows strong performance throughout Donvale - Park Orchards.
+Both young and old age cohorts see low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (10,470 people), compared to 65.7% across Greater Melbourne and the national average of 55.3%.

-The most common medical conditions in the area were arthritis and asthma, impacting 7.4 and 6.3% of residents respectively, while 72.4% declared themselves completely clear of medical ailments compared to 72.0% across Greater Melbourne.
-As of 2016, the area had 22.7% of residents aged 65 and over (3,805 people).
-Health outcomes among seniors were particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 7.4 and 6.3% of residents respectively.
+72.4% of residents declare themselves completely clear of medical ailments, compared to 72.0% across Greater Melbourne.
+The area has 22.7% of residents aged 65 and over (3,805 people).
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health